hms-networks/AbccSpiAnalyzer/README.md

 additional steps to replace occurrences of `#include "afxres.h"` with `#include "windows.h"`.

-When compiling the project, please ensure that the correct library is linked for your Windows OS.
+When compiling the project, please ensure that the correct library is linked for the Windows OS being used.
 The VS solutions provided are setup with the expectation that the host system will be x64.
 The solutions are also setup for batch build such that an x64 system can compile all supported build configurations with one request.
 To access this, right-click the **Solution 'AbccSpiAnalyzer'** item in the **Solution Explorer** subwindow to access the context menu and select **Batch Build...**.

 #### Cross-compile for GNU/Linux Operating Systems